KickAps/BrickBreaker/README.md

 - Ball's ySpeed is divided per 2.

-(TODO) CLONEBALL :
+CLONEBALL :

 - Create a second ball.
-- (TODefine) Starting from ???
+- Starting from the same init point than a classic ball.
-- (TODefine) The Cloneball disappear when ???
-After some contacts ?
-Or only when dying under player ?
-- (TODefine) Do the Cloneball removes lifes, gives as points and combo points as the main ball ?
+- The clonball die like a classic ball under the players cursors.
+- The cloneball gives points, and combo points, and remove lifes exactly like a classic ball.

-(TODO) TELEPORT :
+TELEPORT :

 - 2 Teleport SB (TSB) linked.
+- !!!
+When adding a TSB to the scheme, we must add a second TSB :
 - When a ball touch a TSB, it's teleported to the second TSB.
+- TSB are undestructible (remind to set their hp to -1).
-- (TODefine) Are TSB undestructible ?
-Or TSB allows only a limited number of teleportations ?
+- TSB allowed unlimited number of teleportations.
-- (TODefine) Points ?
+- TSB do not gives points.